 - Should I donate it?

-- Is it broken and need to go in the trash?
+- Is it broken and needs to go in the trash?

 Recently I’ve been on a mission to figure out what is important and what needs to go.
-I’ve been selling a few things on eBay, donating things to thrift store and simply tossing things that are broken.
-I’ve shared some tips in the past about how to clean out the clutter and get rid of excess stuff.
+I’ve been selling a few things on eBay, donating things to the thrift store, and simply tossing things that are broken.

 Are you using any of these phrases to tie you to stuff?
 Are you working to clear out some of the excess baggage in your life?
 I’d love to hear what you are doing to clear out the extra stuff in your life.